Science Unplugged comes in two interactive formats!

 Young scientists from the Alan Alda Center for Communicating Science at Stony Brook University deliver vivid and engaging presentations about their work, their education and their struggles to make the next discovery, uncover a hidden surprise, untangle a myth and tackle the problems that affect us all.
-Through interactive conversations, students will be given a window into the passionate journey that scientists take to unravel the mysteries of the universe.
+Through interactive conversations, you will be given a window into the passionate journey scientists take to unravel the mysteries of the universe.

 “Thank you so much for coordinating everything.
 The talk was especially useful because the presenters were able to show my students that what I am teaching them in the classroom is being applied in a real research laboratory setting… Once the other teachers heard about it, they were all asking how they could participate.
 I hope this program is a success because it really shows high school students the real – world application of biology.
 My hope is for some of them to continue studying biology after they leave my classroom.
 Thank you!!” -Lauren Ferlin – East Islip High School